Azure/PSRule.Rules.Azure/docs/features.md

 From as early as authoring a Azure Resource Manager (ARM) template, resources can be validated offline.
 Pre-flight validation can be integrated into a continuous integration (CI) processes to:

-- Identify configuration issues and provide fast feedback in a pull request.
+- **Shift-left:** Identify configuration issues and provide fast feedback in pull requests.
-- Implement quality gates between environments such as development, test and production.
+- **Add qualify gates:** Implement quality gates between environments such as development, test and production.
-- Perform ongoing checks for configuration optimization opportunities.
+- **Monitor continuously:** Perform ongoing checks for configuration optimization opportunities.

 PSRule for Azure provides the following cmdlets that extract data for analysis: